Excalibur is part of the Arcade Gaming System and can operate in a number of modes of operation.

 Excalibur also provides live game information via video outputs to our Virtual Flashboards.
-Our Virtual Flashboards come in a variety of form factors using commercially available High Definition TVs (HDTVs).
+Our Virtual Flashboards come in a variety of form factors using commercially available High Definition TVs (HDTVs 1920 x 1080 resolution).
 The system can also accommodate projection systems as well.

 The system will accommodate three different Virtual Flashboard layouts:

 - Full Flashboard that will display a regular flashboard, patterns in play, name of the pattern, payout amount, web cam feed for next ball to be called and a scrolling message to be used in making announcements to your players.